Sprucing up Your Living Room for the Heat of Summer

 Again it sounds very simple but you’d be surprised just how many people seem to accumulate a very large amount of rubbish in and around their lounge area.
-From stacks and stacks of unwanted magazines to old DVD’s and VHS’s that no one watches anymore, anything that’s deemed unwanted and that takes up space should be removed and either sold, stored or thrown away.
-The room needs to breath in the summer and the feeling of being cluttered in by mess is one that you’ll probably want to avoid!
+From stacks and stacks of unwanted magazines and books that no one uses anymore, anything that’s deemed unwanted and that takes up space should be removed and either sold, stored, or thrown away.
+The room needs to breathe in the summer and the feeling of being cluttered in your mess is one that you’ll probably want to avoid!

-This sort of ties into the previous point but I cant stress enough how important it is that you have floor space in the summer.
-Having a wide-open floor area really improves the flow and navigation of a living room and it will often lead to a cooler atmosphere as the fresh air from an open window will be able to circulate better which is good for your health.
-If you can put shelves up to remove books and DVD’s and wall mount your television, already you would have gained a significant amount of floor space.
+This sort of ties into the previous point but I can't stress enough how important it is that you have floor space in the summer.
+Having a wide-open floor area improves the flow and navigation of a living room and it will often lead to a cooler atmosphere as the fresh air from an open window will be able to circulate better which is good for your health.
+If you can put shelves up to make room for books and DVD’s and wall mount your television, already you would have gained a significant amount of floor space.

 - Garden / Landscaping / Patio — 260